-The Group's non-derivative financial liabilities as at 31 December 2019 and non-derivative financial assets and liabilities as at 31 December 2018 as disclosed in Note 28(a) are due within one year from the end of the reporting period.
-The Company's non-derivative financial assets and liabilities as at 31 December 2019 and 2018 are due within one year from the end of the reporting period.
+The Group's non-derivative financial liabilities as at 31 December 2019 as disclosed in Note 29(a) are due within one year from the end of the reporting period.
+The Company's non-derivative financial assets as at 31 December 2020 and 2019, and non-derivative financial liabilities as at 31 December 2019 are due within one year from the end of the reporting period.